procf/colloids-setup/02-Simulating-waterDPD.md

 A dissipative particle dynamics (DPD) simulation uses discrete particles to represent clusters of atoms in a system.
 Simulating a colloidal system will require at least two different types of particles (one for colloidal particles, and one for solvent particles that represent the background fluid) and a number of modifications to standard DPD.
 Therefore, the first step is to start with an even simpler system of just one type of particle: water.

-To understand the basics of how DPD simulations work, read the Background Reading [into to DPD](/Background-Reading/1-DPD-8pg.pdf) (8 pages).
+To understand the basics of how DPD simulations work, read the [into to DPD](/Background-Reading/1-DPD-8pg.pdf) (8 pages) PDF in the Background Reading folder.

 This tutorial guides you through using HOOMD-blue to run a DPD simulation of a random distribution of water molecules.
 You will need the `waterDPD.py` file provided in this repository to run this simulation.
 <br>